ether-camp/public/reputation.md

 ![Sybil attack on PageRank](http://imgur.com/awCxPkL.png)

 *PathRank* is an approach to reputation calculation based on the shortest path.
 There is a *R* node which is root of the graph.
 The weight of the edges is an inverted amount of given *karma*.
 Therefore, we can find total karma value for every node by calculating shortest path between the root and certain node.
-As shown on the picture below, creating additional sybil node cannot affect the shortest path to the maleficient node, , because shorter path will always use edges from more high-ranked actors. *PathRank* can be considered sybil-proof.
+As shown on the picture below, creating additional sybil node cannot affect the shortest path to the maleficient node, because the shorter path will always use edges from more high-ranked actors. *PathRank* can be considered sybil-proof.

 ![Shortest path reputational system](http://imgur.com/GwvdGJB.png)

 However, such reputational function has another flaw.
 The votes of the new members cannot impact some user's karma if there were votes from high-rank actors.
-It becames some kind of *aristocrathy* in the meaning of form of government.
+It becames some kind of *aristocrathy* much like a form of government.
 It doesn't fits the requirements to build a distributed and democratic system reputation system.
 So PathRank is not an option.
 Instead of it we can use an approach which is close to the *PageRank* with some additional constraints to make the sybil attack more problematic for the attacker.

-#### Slowing down sybils growing
+#### Slowing down sybils growth
-Growing of sybils can be made too slow by additional constraints, which can be:
+Growth of sybils can be slowed by additional constraints, which can be:
 - An actor have to get at least 2 upvotes from different users to get a karma for your content.
-- There can be activity coefficient which will reward constantly high activity, like +2% to karma if there were upvoted content in the last days, up to 10%.
+- There can be activity coefficient which will reward constantly high activity, like +2% to karma if there was upvoted content in the last days, up to 10%.
-- After 3 days in a row of upvoting specific person by another specific person there should be cooldown for 1 or 2 days.
+- After 3 days in a row of upvoting specific person by another specific person there should be cooldown period for 1 or 2 days.
 So one user cannot be upvoted too much by single voter or even elder.

-( *todo: to consider if the 3 days restriction wont harm the constructive behaiviour* )
+( *todo: consider if the 3 days restriction will harm the constructive behaiviour* )

 Another way to prevent such attack is rewarding upvotes for the good content.
-If one actor voted up some content which was upvoted therefore by, for example, 10 or more users, he receives also some amount of karma along with content author.
+If one actor voted up some content which was upvoted therefore by, for example, 10 or more users, he also receives some karma along with the content author.

 Proof of identity by linking the social accounts, which were used in hack.ether.camp season 2, also can be useful if it's impact is not too big.
 Social accont link can be some prove of your identity, so it will give you *+5%* to karma grow per each linked account with more than 100 followers.

 Some additional options to consider:
-- Karma growth can be boosted during the first weeks or months after the system launch to help the community grow more intensively.
+- Karma growth can be boosted during the first weeks or months following system launch to help grow the community more intensively.
 - Hide button.
 If voter considers that some content is spam or offensive, he can press 'Hide' button, so he will not see this comment or post in the future.
 After getting *(voter_karma) / 25 == 100* the author of content gets a cooldown for karma acquiring for 1 day.
 (Effect can be worse if he will get more 'spam' flags).

 ### Dishonest feedback
 Every user can post content and receive additional karma for it.
-Also, he has voting power which can be spread over the posts of other users, because he cannot vote for himself.
-If there is no reward for honest upvoting good content his dominant strategy will be slowly upvoting sybils.
+Also, they have voting power which can be spread over the posts of other users, because they cannot vote for themselves.
+If there is no reward for honest upvoting of good content, a users dominant strategy could be gradual upvoting of sybils.
-Considering a constraint of minimum 2 upvotes for some post to get karma, maleficent *voter* can create another *voter* as sybil or unite with someone to start more sybils growing.
+Considering a constraint of minimum 2 upvotes for some post to get karma, a maleficent *voter* can create another *voter* as sybil or unite with someone else to get more sybils growing.

 Voters | Karma
 -------|------